 The Best Buy Award winning La Sportiva Skwama

 is one of our favorite crack climbing shoes based on its perfect shape for fitting in all sizes of cracks.
 The thin layer of rubber on the top of this model also offered a little extra protection for our sore feet, and the single velcro closure remained out of the way while we jammed our feet into cracks hand sized and up.
-This shoe would be excellent for Indian Creek or Zion, where the thin cracks found on cutting edge free climbs are often too small to accept shoes like the famous La Sportiva TC Pro
+This shoe is ideal for Indian Creek or Zion, where the thin cracks on cutting edge free climbs are often too small to accept shoes like the famous La Sportiva TC Pro

-Barbara Zangerl and Jacobo Larcher used these shoes to make the 3rd and 4th free ascents of the Zodiac on El Cap - a further testament to the versatility of this shoe, which has been designed for "high-end bouldering.
+Barbara Zangerl and Jacobo Larcher used these shoes to make the 3rd and 4th free ascents of the Zodiac on El Cap - a further testament to the versatility of this shoe, which is designed for "high-end bouldering.
 The Scarpa Instinct VS

 is a wide shoe and felt comfortable to our wide-footed lead tester in hand cracks, but the high volume toe didn't fit into smaller cracks (think tight hands and down); we found the same results with the Skwama